Quantum Universally Composable Oblivious Linear Evaluation: Introduction

 \

-\textbf{Protocol generalization.} We start by generalizing the main relation (\ref{eq:main_ingredient}) to Galois Fields of prime-power dimension, $GF(d^M) \text{ for }M>1$.Then, using this as the main ingredient, we show how we can obtain a protocol for quantum VOLE.
+\textbf{Protocol generalizations.} We start by generalizing the main relation (\ref{eq:main_ingredient}) to Galois Fields of prime-power dimension, $GF(d^M) \text{ for }M>1$.
+Then, we show how we can obtain a protocol for quantum VOLE.
 In particular, from $n$ WOLE instances, we are able to generate a VOLE with size proportional to $n$, and we bound this proportion by the min-entropy value on the WOLE instances.